knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 ### Trimmimg the fat from the Event-Payload

 As mentioned above, the `ApiServerSource` is listening for events and forwards them as CloudEvents to an addressable or a callable resource.
-The challenge though is, that the produced events are data-heavy and making downstream processing tricky.
+However, the challenge is that the produced events are data-heavy, making downstream processing tricky.
 "Downstream processing" != the further processing of the received data.

 Below is a complete example of a _virtual machine creation_ event, which the `ApiServerSource` wraps into its `dev.knative.apiserver.resource.add` CloudEvent: